DukeTresnor/ble_dog_tresnor/README.md

 # ble_dog_tresnor

     -- Current task is to clean up this repository, organize it, and have it clearly state what it can do.
+    -- eigen-3.4.0 is a directory obtained from https://eigen.tuxfamily.org/index.php?title=Main_Page